The latest update to this website was at 845pm Wednesday (HST)

-Here are the highest temperatures Sunday…and the lowest Monday morning:
+Here are the highest temperatures Wednesday…and the lowest Wednesday morning:

 0.00 Lanai